-Betta Fish Care - Your Guide To A Better Betta Fish Tank
+Betta Fish Care - Create A Thriving Betta Tank

 The Betta Fish for some of us fish keepers was our first experience with a pet fish.
 It was our introduction into this wonderful world of aquarium keeping.
 Betta Fish after all have a lot going for them that make them great pets.
 They have a great personality and come in a variety of colors.
 They can exist in smaller tanks and can be relatively hardy as long as the environment is properly cared for.